sides sardinian

 2. Heat 2 tablespoons olive oil in a large, deep skillet or Dutch oven over medium heat.
 Add the sliced garlic and cook until just golden, about 1–2 minutes.
 Add red pepper flakes if using.

 Tip: Watch the garlic carefully.
-Golden is perfect; brown is bitter.
+Golden is enough; brown is bitter.

 3. Add the greens to the pan.
 They will seem like too much—they'll cook down dramatically.
 Add a splash of water (about 1/4 cup) and season with salt.